As part of our compliance role, we ensure particular integrity, accountability and investigatory bodies comply with record keeping obligations.

 Our compliance officers physically inspect and assess records and documents held under the following legislation:

 We also conduct 2 regular inspections at bodies that are authorised to apply for and execute Surveillance Device and Telecommunication Intercept warrants, and conduct controlled operations.
+We perform an independent oversight function for the primary purpose of ensuring certain records are kept and reporting obligations have been met.
+We do not examine the merits of decisions to use intrusive powers, and we do not have the power to deal with complaints about the use of these powers.

 The inspections are conducted at the: